raspberrypi/documentation/usage/scratch/gpio/README.md

 ![gpio ultrasonic wiring layout](images/gpio-ultrasonic.png)

-If you use this wiring setup with the script in **Sensors and Motors/gpio-ultrasonicDemo**, you will see how to read the distance and move a sprite accordigly.
+If you use this wiring setup with the script in **Sensors and Motors/gpio-ultrasonicDemo**, you will see how to read the distance and move a sprite accordingly.
 The other ultrasonic demo in **Sensor and Motors/gpio-ultrasonicIntruderAlarm** requires a Camera Module, and will take a snapshot when anyone gets too close.

 #### Weather reports
 - `getweather + city name + , + country two-letter code + , + your user key from [OpenWeatherMaps](http://www.openweathermaps.org)` will create sensor variables for the named city's temperature, wind speed and direction, rainfall, and cloud cover.
 You must sign up to get a key from them (free accounts are available).
 See [OpenWeatherMaps](http://www.openweathermaps.org) for details.